WASdev/sample.SpringBootWebsocket/README.md

 ### WebJars Locator

-Because Liberty uses the `wsjar` prefix by default instead of the standard `jar` prefix, `webjar-locator` won't be compatible with Liberty without some additional configuration.
+Because Liberty uses the `wsjar` prefix by default instead of the standard `jar` prefix, `webjar-locator` is not compatible with Liberty without some additional configuration.
 To resolve this issue, make the following changes:

 #### Update Server Configuration